IPmotion Setup Instructions¶

-- Cannot migrate any on-prem VMs whose IP addresses overlap with AWS reserved IP addresses on a given subnet.
-AWS reserves five IP addresses of a given subnet, if an on-prem VM overlaps with any of these three IP address, this solution cannot migrate this VM.
+- You cannot migrate any on-prem VMs whose IP addresses overlap with AWS reserved IP addresses on a given subnet.
+AWS reserves five IP addresses of a given subnet if an on-prem VM overlaps with any of these three IP address, this solution cannot migrate this VM.

 - VPC CIDR cannot be 192.168.0.0/16.
 In the 192.168.0.0 range, the largest CIDR is 192.168.0.0/17.

-- The maximum number of on-prem VMs can be migrated per subnet is 231.
+- The maximum number of on-prem VMs that can be migrated per subnet is 202.

-- Aviatrix IPmotion solution is deployed on a per subnet bases, the maximum throughput per gateway is 1Gbps for IPSec performance.
+- The Aviatrix IPmotion solution is deployed on a per subnet basis, the maximum throughput per gateway is 1Gbps for IPSec performance.

 - During the stage of disk copying, the function of disk copying can be done over Direct Connect.
 After the migrated VM boots and starts to communicate with on-prem, packets can only travel over Internet.